 Fields in the target format table are displayed in the Field Mappings pane without any formulas assigned.
 Create any data mappings using the formula builder as described earlier in this article.
 Click Save to save the new data mapping.
 Click OK to close the Data Mapping window.

 Note: A database field can be mapped multiple times.
 For example, the SYS_LOC_CODE can be mapped to HISTORICWATERLEVEL_V1 and also to HISTORICALOCATION_V1.

+Data mappings can be copied for quick and minimal changes, which is helpful when adding multiple data mappings that require similar structure for the same target format table.
 An example is when mapping field parameters (e.g., pH, ORP, DO, etc.) for a Groundwater Form to the format table FieldResults_v1.
 The mapping structure will be the same for all the field parameters, but the values for the parameters will change depending on which parameter is being mapped.

 To copy an existing data mapping, ensure that the current mapping is the one to be copied and then click the Copy Mapping button in the upper portion of the Data Mapping window.

 The Data Mapping window will have all the same data mappings, but the mapping name will be automatically modified.
 For the example above, the new mapping name is WaterLevel_V1-1.
 Edit the mapping name and any formulas.
 Click Save to save the copied data mapping.
 Click OK to close the Data Mapping window.

 The See All Mappings button allows users to see ALL data mappings on a form in a read-only table view, rather than viewing one data mapping at a time.
 Users can easily compare and verify data mappings without having to toggle between individual data mappings.
 This tool can be especially useful for forms with numerous data mappings or with many fields that have similar data mappings.